midhunkalarikkal/FullDomain/Notes/js.md

 updateArray(myArray);
 console.log(myArray);  //[1,2,3,4]

-In the example above, the function updateArray receives a copy of the reference to the array myArray, and when the function modifies the array by pushing an element, the original array outside the function is also modified.
+In the above example, the function updateArray receives a reference to the array myArray, and when the function modifies the array by pushing an element, the original array outside the function is also modified.

 in the case of objects if we are reassigning the object with new key value pair , it will not modify the outside object